Quest for Camelot (1998 video game): History

+In early 1997, Titus signed a licensing deal with Warner Bros. to make games based on Quest for Camelot for the Nintendo 64, PlayStation, Sega Saturn, and Game Boy.
 Quest for Camelot was developed and co-published by Titus Interactive and Nintendo.
-In early 1997 Titus signed a licensing deal with Warner Bros. to make games based on Quest for Camelot for the Nintendo 64, PlayStation, Sega Saturn, and Game Boy.
 It was released on December 21, 1998.
 The game was added to the Nintendo Classics service on September 6, 2023.

 Reception

 The game was met with some negative reception, as GameRankings gave it a score of 50%.
-Adam Cleveland of IGN summarized the game as "bad".
-He described its core mechanics as "boring"—walking between points and looking for objects.
-Cleveland noted Titus's reputation for games of poor quality, especially games with licensed content.
+Adam Cleveland of IGN summarized the game as "bad", and its core mechanics as "boring" due to walking between points and looking for objects.
 He criticized the repetitive music, and said the only decent part of the game was its use of color.
-Allgame's Joe Ottoson criticized how gem collectibles were needed in order to save the game progress.
+He noted Titus's reputation for games of poor quality, especially games with licensed content.
+Allgame's Joe Ottoson criticized how gem collectibles were needed to save the game progress.
 He added that the gameplay was tedious and the menus poorly designed.